Kafune/sep2020-quizzer-steven-kachung/Ontwerpen/readme.md

     ```
 ## Websocket messages
 - **`WS`** "teams_ready"
     - To inform a specific team that the quizmaster has accepted a team.
-A new waiting screen will be to a shown after this message is received.
+A new waiting screen will be shown after this message is received.
 - **`WS`** "quizmaster_ready"
     - To inform all teams that the quizmaster is ready with choosing a new question.
 A new screen will be shown to the teams app.
 - **`WS`** "team_answered"